Zephilinox/Threadpool/README.md

 Note that if the `New Work` policy is used to `always_allow` that work can be added while the destructor blocks, which could cause the destructor to never complete.

-Changing the policy to `zx::threadpool_policy_pending_work::leave_work_unfinished` will cause any pending work to be ignored when stopping, therefore work that was pushed will never execute.
+Changing the policy to `zx::threadpool_policy_pending_work::leave_work_unfinished` will cause any pending work to be ignored when stopping, therefore work that was pushed will never execute unless it is already executing.

-Note that when `leave_work_unfinished` is used the `std::future` returned from `push_job` may throw with a [broken_promise exception](https://en.cppreference.com/w/cpp/thread/future_errc), as the job isn't guaranteed to execute.
+Note that when `leave_work_unfinished` is used the `std::future` returned from `push_job` may throw with a [broken_promise exception](https://en.cppreference.com/w/cpp/thread/future_errc) when the job is not executed.
+This is to prevent waiting forever on the returned future.

 ```cpp
 std::optional<std::future<void>> maybe_future;